ExpositionEngineering/exposition-engineering-article-peer-reviews-starter/writing/article_peer_reviews.md

 ### Q3: What was the most negative aspect of the written content that you peer reviewed?

-Note: Provide a list of keywords that describe the negative aspects of the written content.
+TODO: Provide a list of keywords that describe the negative aspects of the written content.

 - Authentic
 - Engaging